LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/26-EZK.md

 <sup>6</sup> Therefore, [as] I live, saith the Lord GOD, I will prepare thee unto blood, and blood shall pursue thee: sith thou hast not hated blood, even blood shall pursue thee.
 <sup>7</sup> Thus will I make mount Seir most desolate, and cut off from it him that passeth out and him that returneth.
 <sup>8</sup> And I will fill his mountains with his slain [men]: in thy hills, and in thy valleys, and in all thy rivers, shall they fall that are slain with the sword.
-<sup>9</sup> I will make thee perpetual desolations, and thy cities shall not return (8675): and ye shall know that I [am] the LORD.
+<sup>9</sup> I will make thee perpetual desolations, and thy cities shall not return: and ye shall know that I [am] the LORD.
 <sup>10</sup> Because thou hast said, These two nations and these two countries shall be mine, and we will possess it; whereas the LORD was there:
 <sup>11</sup> Therefore, [as] I live, saith the Lord GOD, I will even do according to thine anger, and according to thine envy which thou hast used out of thy hatred against them; and I will make myself known among them, when I have judged thee.
-<sup>12</sup> And thou shalt know that I [am] the LORD, [and that] I have heard all thy blasphemies which thou hast spoken against the mountains of Israel, saying, They are laid desolate (8675), they are given us to consume.
+<sup>12</sup> And thou shalt know that I [am] the LORD, [and that] I have heard all thy blasphemies which thou hast spoken against the mountains of Israel, saying, They are laid desolate, they are given us to consume.
 <sup>13</sup> Thus with your mouth ye have boasted against me, and have multiplied your words against me: I have heard [them].
 <sup>14</sup> Thus saith the Lord GOD; When the whole earth rejoiceth, I will make thee desolate.
 <sup>15</sup> As thou didst rejoice at the inheritance of the house of Israel, because it was desolate, so will I do unto thee: thou shalt be desolate, O mount Seir, and all Idumea, [even] all of it: and they shall know that I [am] the LORD.

 ## Chapter 36

 <sup>1</sup> Also, thou son of man, prophesy unto the mountains of Israel, and say, Ye mountains of Israel, hear the word of the LORD: